cristoper/feedmixer/README.rst

 The main things to note are the ``python-home`` (set to the virtualenv directory), ``python-path``, and ``home`` options to the ``WSGIDaemonProcess``.

-As configured above, Apache will run the WSGI app in a single process, handling concurrent requests on up to 10 threads.
+As configured above, Apache will run the WSGI app in a single process (recommended), handling concurrent requests on up to 10 threads.
 It is also possible to pass the ``processes=N`` directive to ``WSGIDaemonProcess`` in order to run the app in N processes.
 If ``feedmixer_wsgi.py`` detects that the WSGI server is running it in multiple processes, it will log to syslog instead of to a file.

 Also note the CORS header in the Directory directive which allows the feed to be fetched by JavaScript clients from any domain (this requires ``mod_headers``